 Genesee County After School Study (2010-2016)

 The NIH–funded Youth Empowerment Solutions for Positive Youth Development study examined the effects of YES compared with standard afterschool care in eight middle schools in Genesee County, Michigan.
-The study concluded in 2016 and analysis of the results are currently in process.
-We will be sharing the results of the study through peer-reviewed journals and on this website in the coming months.
+The study concluded in 2016 and the results of the study were published in Health Education and Behavior.

 Our team found that participation in the YES curriculum improved youth’s psychological empowerment.
 This, in turn, was associated with increased prosocial outcomes.
 Prosocial outcomes included: readiness to help others, academic effort, and responsible decision making, and less aggressive and delinquent behavior.